What to Expect

 Tropeiro.
 Torresmo.
 Frango com quiabo.

-There are almost always ice-cold beers within reach—Kaiser, Antarctica, and whatever else the local bar is proud of—plus a splash of cachaça here and there “for digestion.”
+There are almost always ice-cold beers within reach, plus a splash of cachaça here and there “for digestion.”

 It’s worth it.